supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M04_L07_Controlling_Deployments_using_Release_Gates.md

 1. Wait another 3 minutes and validate the status of the Release Gates again.
 As it is now +8 minutes after the initial Release Gates got checked, and it's been more than 8 minutes since the initial Application Insight Alert got triggered with action "Fired", it should result in a successful Release Gate, having allowed the deployment of the Production Release Stage as well.

     ![Azure devops](images/gates.png)

-**Congratulations** on completing the task!
-Now, it's time to validate it.
-Here are the steps:

- - Click the (...) icon located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
- - Hit the Validate button for the corresponding task.If you receive a success message, you can proceed to the next task.
- - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
- - If you need any assistance, please contact us at labs-support@spektrasystems.com.
-We are available 24/7 to help you out.

 ## Review